BW-TT-2-Pintereach/pintereach_backend/README.md

 ### GET /

-Returns the Article Ids and the Id of the User, who saved it
+Returns the list of article objects saved by user

 Saved Articles Object: